Meghavathjyothibai/PRODIGY_WD_03/README.md

 - `style1.css`: The CSS file that styles the game.
 - `script1.js`: The JavaScript file that contains the game logic.

-# Link of the project:
+# Link of the project: https://github.com/Meghavathjyothibai/PRODIGY_WD_03

+# Scrrenshot of the Website